 Assistance should usually be limited to administrative remedies under child support legislation, and to proceedings in state or territory magistrates’ or local courts, or the FCFCOA (Division 2), unless such proceedings are unavailable.

-In some circumstances it is preferable for the person to be represented by a section 29A lawyer, rather than the Child Support Legal Service or a community legal centre (CLC).
+In some circumstances it is preferable for the person to be represented by a section 29A lawyer, rather than the or a community legal centre (CLC).
 VLA may consider a grant under this guideline where a panel lawyer is currently acting for the person or has submitted an application for assistance, in another Commonwealth family law matter, and therefore is familiar with the client and their circumstances.
 This is likely to be the case where a determination of parentage is an issue in a parenting dispute.

 Refer to the notes linked to the following threshold tests: